thin-edge/thin-edge.io/docs/src/operate/c8y/device-availability.md

 tedge mqtt pub te/device/my-device/service/tedge-agent/status/health '{"status":"up"}' -q 2 -r
 ```

-To change the health endpoint from the default to a custom value, include `@health` in the entity registration message.
+To change the health endpoint from the default to a custom value, include the `@health` property in the entity registration message.
-`@health` should have a valid [4-segment identifier](../../contribute/design/mqtt-topic-design.md).
+The `@health` value should have a valid [4-segment identifier](../../contribute/design/mqtt-topic-design.md).

 ```sh te2mqtt formats=v1
 tedge mqtt pub te/device/my-device// '{"@health":"device/my-device/service/foo", "@type":"child-device"}' -q 2 -r
 ```

-Then, if the status of the new endpoint is reported as `up`, the device is considered "available".
+Then, if the `status` of the new endpoint is reported as `up`, the device is considered "available", and a heartbeat signal will be sent to Cumulocity IoT.
-If the status has other values than `up`, the device is considered "unavailable",
-and no heartbeat message will be sent to the tenant unless the status changes to `up`.
+If the `status` has any other value, then the device is considered "unavailable", and the heartbeat message will not be sent.

 ```sh te2mqtt formats=v1
 tedge mqtt pub te/device/my-device/service/foo/status/health '{"status":"up"}' -q 2 -r
 ```